anshul-c0des/buyer-leads/README.md

 # 🚀 Mini Buyer Lead Intake App

-A streamlined web application to capture, manage, and track buyer leads efficiently.
-Key features include data validation, advanced search and filtering, CSV import/export, user authentication, and role-based access control.
+A streamlined web application to capture, manage, and track buyer leads efficiently..
 ---

-## 📝 Project Overview
+## 📝 App Overview

 This app enables users to: